jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 # Statement of need

 `TidalPy` provides a flexible, accessible, and performant toolkit for solving problems in tides and tidal dynamics.
-The same tides that cause Earth's ocean to rise twice each day can churn the interiors of other planets and moons to the point that significant fractions of their bulk can melt, greatly altering the long-term thermal evolution of these worlds.
+The same tides that cause Earth's oceans to rise twice each day can churn the interiors of other planets and moons to the point that significant fractions of their bulk can melt, greatly altering their long-term thermal evolution.
 The energy that drives this heat originates in the orbits and rotations of the world and its host, which are also altered on geologic timescales.
 TidalPy provides functions and frameworks to apply the latest tidal modeling theories and methods to a wide variety of Solar System and exoplanetary worlds.
 Written for the Python ecosystem, TidalPy can easily interface with other popular packages used in planetary science and astronomy.
 This